-Taking nutritional Arnica supplements can benefit Myxofibrosarcoma cancer patients on Fluorouracil treatment.
-But avoid Arnica supplements if on Prednisone treatment for Richter syndrome.
-Similarly, taking nutritional supplement Arnica can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene PTEN.
-But avoid taking nutritional supplement Arnica when at genetic risk of cancer due to mutation of the gene SMAD4.
+Taking Arnica extracts or nutritional supplements may benefit Primary Gastrointestinal Neuroendocrine Tumors patients on Cyclophosphamide treatment over Flaxseed nutritional supplements.
+But Arnica supplements or Arnica extracts offer less benefit if on Carboplatin treatment for Primary Uterine Undifferentiated Carcinoma compared to Boswellia Serrata.
+Similarly, taking nutritional supplements Arnica may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene RUNX1 over Epicatechin.
+But avoid nutritional supplements Arnica when at genetic risk of cancer due to mutation of gene BRCA1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Richter syndrome or Myxofibrosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Arnica.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Gastrointestinal Neuroendocrine Tumors or Primary Uterine Undifferentiated Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Arnica.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Arnica?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene SMAD4 the same as due to mutation of gene PTEN?
-Are the implications of Richter syndrome same as Myxofibrosarcoma?
-Is it one and the same if you are on treatment with Prednisone or Fluorouracil?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Arnica extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene RUNX1 the same as due to mutation of gene BRCA1?
+Are the implications of Primary Gastrointestinal Neuroendocrine Tumors the same as Primary Uterine Undifferentiated Carcinoma?
+Is it one and the same if you are on treatment with Carboplatin or Cyclophosphamide?

 Arnica is a perennial yellow flowering herb that is commonly found in Europe, Siberia and the United States.
 Arnica is considered to have anti-inflammatory, antibacterial, antitumor, antioxidant, antifungal and immunomodulatory properties.
 (Priyanka Kriplani et al, J Pharm Pharmacol., 2017) Some of the purported uses/benefits of Arnica supplements include its use for relieving :